vipulnaik/diet-exercise-health/events/2025/2025-10-22-dental-cleaning.md

 ### Appointment set on 2025-04-16 at end of previous dental cleaning

-My appointment was set onf Wednesday 2025-04-16 at the end of the [previous dental cleaning](2025-04-16-dental-cleaning.md).
+My appointment was set on Wednesday 2025-04-16 at the end of the [previous dental cleaning](2025-04-16-dental-cleaning.md).

 ### Creation of calendar event, reminders etc. on 2025-04-17